-This is the only movie that I
+This is the only movie that I actually have the poster for. |

 I don't know what to tackle first: the plot, or the controversy.
 I guess I'll start with the controversy.
 A Serbian Film has been banned (either temporarily or permanently) from Spain, Norway, Australia, and Brazil.
 It received a limited and highly edited release in the United Kingdom and the United States, and you certainly will never be able to rent it from Netflix.
 It is a movie that a lot of viewers wish they had never seen, and few of them are willing to see it again after that.
 Common words to describe this film are "unwatchable", "disgusting", "dirty", "wrong", and the like.
 One reviewer also put it well: "You don't want to see A Serbian Film.
 You only think you do."
 So, what's got everyone's panties in a knot?